-Cisco Unified CME, Business Edition 3000 and 5000, and Unified CM running on an MCS-7815 or MCS-7816 are standalone call processing applications or entities.
-However, Unified CM running on all other server platforms involves the concept of clustering.
+Cisco Unified CME is a standalone call processing application.
+However, Unified CM supports the concept of clustering.
 The Unified CM architecture enables a group of physical servers to work together as a single call processing entity or IP PBX system.
 This grouping of servers is known as a cluster.
 A cluster of Unified CM servers may be distributed across an IP network, within design limitations, allowing for spatial redundancy and, hence, resilience to be designed into the Unified Communications System.